ASPECTS OF FREEDOM

 “I began to examine the different aspects of freedom in the United States and Spain when I saw La Giralda in Sevilla.
 La Giralda has an immediate connection to Miami because both the Freedom Tower as well as the Biltmore Hotel were inspired by it.”

 La Giralda, a bell tower of the Sevilla Cathedral, includes parts from many cultures.
-Stones with Roman inscriptions were used to build the original Moorish minaret before the mosque was turned into a church during
+Stones with Roman inscriptions were used to build the original Moorish minaret before the mosque was turned into a church during the Reconquista.

 The Freedom Tower, on the other hand, was used in the 1960s to process, document, and help Cuban refugees fleeing Castro’s regime.
 The tower is now a symbol of hope and freedom.